polypoly/Cas9/README.md

 ## SeqAlign2
-### Shiny app for multiple sequence alignment using the msa package from bioconductor.
+### Shiny app for multiple sequence alignment using the msa package from Bioconductor.

 You could run the SeqAlign2.R from R studio and view it from your default web browser.
+This shiny app requires the following libraries: shiny, Biostrings, msa, dplyr

 You could use this tool to find if your CRISPR/Cas9 transgenic lines contain targeted mutations, or use it to check if your plasmids contain the sequence you want.